 Intended Use.
 Perhaps the most important factor is to match the bottle with your intended use.
 Cycling, for example, requires bottles that fit in the typical bottle holder on a bike.
 Running and cycling generally are most conducive to a squeezable bottle that can squirt the fluid through a nozzle.
-Hiking and Kayaking are often most suited to harder-cased bottles.
+Hiking and Kayaking are often most suited to harder-cased bottles, because it just takes one slip against a hard surface to essentially crush the bottle.
 If you think you will be using the bottle to keep coffee hot or water cold, be sure to go with one of the bottles with better insulating qualities.

 Durability.
 Making sure you have a bottle or flask that is durable is key.
 Everything we recommend above has been proven to be durable – they tend to have good construction, plenty of quality control in the production, and are durable for their intended use.
 But be careful when looking at cheaper models from upstart makers.
 They are often simply sourcing the bottles in China and trying to sell them en masse, in many cases without even testing them first.
 Pay attention not only to the bottle construction but also to the quality of the lid or nozzle.
 There is nothing worse than a leaky top to your expensive bottle.

 Size and Capacity.
 One of the main choices you will make is on the size or fluid capacity of the bottle you buy.
 This all depends on what you are using the bottle for, but just remember that a large bottle full of fluid can be quite heavy, and add lots of weight to your hike or run.
 For all-purpose use, we like the 16 to 22 ounce range – that tends to be a bottle that can hydrate you for a long time, without making the vessel too heavy when full.